c-cube/sidekick/doc/guide.md

   One can use this library directly, but it means providing an implementation to each functor, which can be sometimes intricate.

-- `sidekick_base`: a fixed definition of terms, types, statements, etc. that is compatible with `sidekick`.
+- `sidekick-base`: a fixed definition of terms, types, statements, etc. that is compatible with `sidekick`.
   This gives you a starting point to manipulate logic formulas and use SMT on them.